Dafti/pyrefs/README.md

 ## Thanks

-We would like to thank: Henry Georges, his thesis document has been the foundation of this project; William Ballantine, for the ReFS dump images on his website and his ReFS articles; and all the other authors providing information on the ReFS filesystem.
+We would like to thank: Henry Georges, his thesis document has been the foundation of this project; Willi Ballenthin, for the ReFS dump images on his website and his ReFS articles; and all the other authors providing information on the ReFS filesystem.